DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 ## Giving in to Security

-![Announcement warning against theft in one of the hallways of the buildings.
-Picture: Tanja Sihvonen.](media/image6.png)

 The openness that characterized the early days of the Volkskrant building was not just an openness towards all kinds of people.
 It was also a literal lack of closed doors, resulting in theft.
 Some offices